albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 -   **ID:** `CORE-REFACTOR-001`
     -   **Title:** Refactor ToT payload and increase representation context size.
     -   **Status:** `Resolved`
-    -   **Description:** Refactored the Tree of Thought (ToT) payload in `AdelaideAlbertCortex.py` for clarity and simplicity.
+    -   **Description:** Refactored the Tree of Thought (ToT) payload for clarity and simplicity.
 Increased the default representation context size in `cortex_backbone_provider.py` to 4096 to improve representation quality for longer documents.
 Simplified the frontend input area in `InputArea.jsx` by removing the stop generation button.

 -   **ID:** `CORE-REFACTOR-002`
     -   **Title:** Overhaul retrieval and background processing for robustness and traceability.
     -   **Status:** `Resolved`
-    -   **Description:** Major refactor of the `background_generate` function in `AdelaideAlbertCortex.py`.
+    -   **Description:** Major refactor of the `background_generate` function.
 The retrieval pipeline was rebuilt to use a safe, robust helper (`_build_on_the_fly_retriever`) that combines vector and fuzzy search for recent history.
 The entire background task now logs every intermediate thought, draft, and correction as a distinct, traceable interaction in the database, providing a complete audit trail of the system's reasoning process.
 The reflection process was also redesigned to be a "pure" operation that creates new records instead of updating old ones, ensuring data immutability.

 -   **ID:** `CORE-REFACTOR-003`
     -   **Title:** Refactor database initialization for speed and robustness.